-For simple scripts (single commands), use the Terminal application to test the commands and syntax first, then copy and paste the text into a text editor.
-For more complex scripts, the commands must be created in the text editor first and then tested.
+For simple scripts (single commands), the Terminal application can be used to create and test the commands and syntax first.
+The result can be copied and pasted the text into a text editor (e.g. TextEdit on the Mac) and saved for use.
+For more complex scripts, the commands may need to be created entirely in the text editor and then tested in Mbox.

 IMPORTANT!
-Shell scripts must be converted to be executable before being used in Mbox.
+Shell scripts must use Unix line endings.
+Shell scripts must also be converted to be executable before being used by Mbox.